mlpack/mlpack/doc/user/bindings/cli.md

         <string>]
 ```

 A utility for computing the most probable hidden state sequence for Hidden Markov Models (HMMs).
 Given a pre-trained HMM and an observed sequence, this uses the Viterbi algorithm to compute and return the most probable hidden state sequence.
-[Detailed documentation](#hmm_viterbi_detailed-documentation)
+[Detailed documentation](#hmm_viterbi_detailed-documentation).